KxSystems/embedPy/README.md

 1) Define a function in q (as per closures) with
 - 2 arguments - the current state and a dummy argument
 - 2 return values - the new state and the return value
-2) Wrap the function using `.p.generator`, which takes 2 arguments
+2) Wrap the function using `.p.generator`, which takes 3 arguments
 - The q function
 - The initial state
 - The max number of iterations (or `::` to run indefinitely)

 #### Example 1: Factorials

-The factorial (n!), of non-negative integer n, is the product of all positive integers less than or equal to n.
+The factorial (n!) of a non-negative integer n, is the product of all positive integers less than or equal to n.
 We can create a sequence of factorials (starting with 1), with the sequence  ```x(n) = x(n-1) * n```

 The state (x) will be a 2 item list comprising